Label305/Dug/README.md

 });
 ```

-This assumes you have registered another route `['companies', '/[0-9]+/']`
+This assumes you have registered another source `['companies', '/[0-9]+/']`
 which will return companies.
-HWai will resolve the reference by fetching
+Dug will resolve the reference by fetching
-data from this route and merge it with the user object.
+data from this source and merge it with the user object.

-Since HWai first combines al data it will also combine all references
+Since Dug first combines al data it will also combine all references
 to check if it can combine calls to your `['companies', '/[0-9]+/']`
-route in case you fetched multiple users, and possibly multiple companies.
+source in case you fetched multiple users, and possibly multiple companies.
 Meaning it will make only one round trip to your `['companies', '/[0-9]+/']`
-route!
+source!

 License
 ---------